yingqiliu-appdev/photogram-gui/README.md

     This lets the browser know which label belongs to which input, which helps with [accessibility](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility), ergonomics, SEO, and most importantly for you right now — automated tests.
  - I added some validations to try and help prevent bogus data from entering your tables.
 Check them out in your models.
  - Don't be alarmed by the number of automated tests.
 Most of them are there as hints to help you structure your forms correctly.
+ - It's okay to View Source on the target to get hints on what HTML we used.